 The Centre for Holocaust Education is a truly world-class programme, located within a university ranked first in the world for education.
 Its unique combination of academic research and practical expertise has enabled it to create an extraordinary programme to help teachers grapple with one of the darkest periods in human history in all its complexity.Sir Trevor Pears CMG

-Learning about the events and legacy of the Holocaust is crucial to understanding the modern world and our place within it, but it is a huge and challenging subject for teachers and students, raising profound questions about the human condition and our responses to atrocity.
+Learning about the causes and consequences of the Holocaust is crucial to understanding the modern world and our place within it, but it is a huge and challenging subject for teachers and students.
+It raises profound questions about human actions and agency and our responses to atrocity.

-In 2006 Pears Foundation conducted internal research into the needs and priorities of the Holocaust education field and convened a symposium which identified teacher training as the urgent, national priority.
-As a result, the Foundation, in partnership with the Department for Education, established the Centre for Holocaust Education at the UCL Institute of Education and tasked it with the creation of a national teacher training institute.
+In 2006 we conducted internal research into the needs and priorities for Holocaust education in the UK, identifying teacher training as the urgent, national priority.
+As a result, in partnership with the Department for Education, we established the Centre for Holocaust Education at the UCL Institute of Education and tasked it with the creation of a national, research-informed teacher training programme.

 The Centre aims to give teachers the confidence and skills to support their students to think critically, deepen their knowledge and wrestle with the complex and difficult questions that study of the Holocaust raises.

 Its distinctive contribution has been to use – for the first time – large-scale national research into the challenges of teaching about the Holocaust to ensure that approaches, activities and materials are specifically designed to meet classroom needs.
 This enables it to act as a conduit between academia and education, bringing the latest research and key developments in understanding the Holocaust off the page and into the classroom.